lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## June 5 2017

+I will be able to do topic modelling on my ECCO-TCP corpus at DHSI!!

+"Topics" I'd like to try to find:
+- poetry/prose/drama
+- Gothic / non-Gothic
+- men / women

+All of those would be "use some training texts -- see if they're accurate on the main corpus" uses of topic modelling; I should try to find my training texts in advance...

 ## May 26, 2017

 As I read McLeod's dissertation, I am almost overwhelmed by how much work she did and how much she is investigating exactly the kinds of things that interest me -- I keep meaning to look quickly through it for the key points, but I get sucked in.